This guide provides step-by-step instructions on creating VLANs on the following devices.

 - On the status page you will see four icons on the far left for the four different menus.
 If you hover the mouse over each icon it will show you the menu name.
-Click on the "Configuration" menu icon .
+Click on the "Configuration" menu.

 - In the configuration menu click on the VLAN menu to see more options, click on VLAN again.

-- In the VLAN menu there are three tabs, VLAN, Port and VLAN Port.
-On the VLAN tab click on the "Add" button to insert the VLAN IDs.
+- In the VLAN menu click on the "Add" button to insert/create a new VLAN ID.

 - Specify the VLAN ID number under the "VLAN List" option and give it a name.

-- Once you have entered all your VLAN IDs they will be listed in the VLAN tab.
+- Once you have entered all your VLAN IDs they will be listed in the VLAN menu.

-- Click on the "VLAN Port" tab to add the ID's to physical ports on the switch.
+- Click on the "VLAN Port" option on the top right to add the IDs to physical ports on the switch.
 You will see a drop down window where you can select the VLAN ID you want to configure ports for as well as a table of all the physical ports built-in to the switch.
-Click the dropdown box and select VLAN 100 set all ports to "forbidden" except for ports 6-8.
+Click the dropdown box and select VLAN 100, set all ports to "forbidden" except for ports 6-8.
 Port 6 will be hosting a computer which is not VLAN aware so traffic needs to be "untagged".
 Port 7 & 8 will be connected to VLAN aware devices so these ports will be "tagged".
 Click the Apply button at the bottom of the screen to save the settings.

-- Because the computer on port 6 is not VLAN aware but we need to make sure that it communicates with VLAN 100 we will need to change the PVID for port 6 so that the GS1900-XX switch forces port 6 traffic into VLAN 100.
-Click on the "Port" tab, check the box for port 6 and click the "Edit" menu button at the top of the screen.
+- Because the computer on port 6 is not VLAN aware, but we need to make sure that it communicates with VLAN 100, we will need to change the PVID for port 6 so that the GS1900 switch forces port 6 traffic into VLAN 100.
+Click on the "Port" option on the top right, check the box for port 6 and click the "Edit" menu button at the top of the screen.

 - Set the PVID for port 6 to "100".